deblasis/vagrant-ignition/README.md

 `config.ignition.ip`: Set to desired ip of eth1 (only applies if a private network is being created)

 `config.ignition.insert_insecure_key`: Set to false if you want to avoid inserting the Vagrant insecure key (you should add your own key, otherwise you won't be able to login via ssh)

+`remove_after_provision`: Set to true (default) to remove the storage drive added by this plugin to run ignition.
+Useful when exporting boxes as base boxes and to avoid cluttered and buggy Virtualbox.xml

 ## Contributing